The Multimedia Commons data and related resources are stored on Amazon S3 (Simple Storage Service), in the

 curl 'http://localhost:8983/solr/[CORE NAME]/update/csv?commit=true&separator=%09&header=true&stream.file=[PATH TO REFORMATTED METADATA FILE]&f.usertags.split=true&f.usertags.separator=%2C&f.machinetags.split=true&f.machinetags.separator=%2Cf&overwrite=true'

-This may also take up to an hour depending on the power of your CPU.
+This may also take up to an hour or longer depending on the power of your CPU.
 If you want to learn more about what each of the parameters do, you can check out the Solr Wiki’s instructions for Updating a Solr Index with CSV.
+Unfortunately, uploading the CSV works only for adding new documents but not for modifying them like adding the data from extensions like autotags.

 Step 9: Select the new core from the Core Selector dropdown menu.